ebrinz/in-spectre/firmware/README.md

 # In-Spectre Firmware

-This firmware runs on the Heltec ESP32 WiFi LoRa 32 V3 board and communicates with AS7263 and AS7265X spectral sensors via I2C.
+This firmware runs on the Heltec ESP32 WiFi LoRa 32 V3 board and communicates with AS726X spectral sensors via I2C.
 It can send data via USB serial or MQTT over WiFi.

+## Required Libraries

+Before compiling the firmware, you need to install these libraries:

+1. **SparkFun AS726X Arduino Library**: For AS726X spectral sensor support
+   - In Arduino IDE: Tools → Manage Libraries → Search for "SparkFun AS726X" and install it

+2. **PubSubClient**: For MQTT communication
+   - In Arduino IDE: Tools → Manage Libraries → Search for "PubSubClient" by Nick O'Leary

+3. **ArduinoJson**: For JSON formatting
+   - In Arduino IDE: Tools → Manage Libraries → Search for "ArduinoJson" by Benoit Blanchon

+4. **Heltec ESP32 Dev-Boards**:
+   - In Arduino IDE: Tools → Manage Libraries → Search for "Heltec ESP32 Dev-Boards" and install it

 ## Hardware Setup

 ### Required Components
 - Heltec ESP32 WiFi LoRa 32 V3 board
-- AS7263 NIR spectral sensor breakout
-- AS7265X 18-channel spectral sensor breakout
+- AS726X spectral sensor breakout (AS7261, AS7262, or AS7263)
-- TCA9548A I2C multiplexer (to manage both sensors on the same I2C bus)
 - Connecting wires

 ### Wiring